aragon/aragon.js/docs/APP.md

 Get an array of the accounts the user currently controls over time.

-Returns **[Observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable)**: An multi-emission observable that emits an array of account addresses every time a change is detected.
+Returns **[Observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable)**: A multi-emission observable that emits an array of account addresses every time a change is detected.

 ### network

 Get the network the app is connected to over time.

-Returns **[Observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable)**: An multi-emission observable that emits an object with the connected network's id and type every time the network changes.
+Returns **[Observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable)**: A multi-emission observable that emits an object with the connected network's id and type every time the network changes.

+### getApps

+Get a list of installed applications

+Returns **[Observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable)**: A multi-emission observable that emits an array of installed application objects every time a change to the installed application list is detected.

 ### call